 If it isn’t one of the previous things, then the next thing you should check is the wiring.
 If the wires connecting the system are damaged, then it may stop working.
 A lot of times the wires will last the whole life of the vehicle, but sometimes they get to wear and damage.

-When inspecting the wires in the system if you see corrosion or loose connections then you need to tighten the wire back down or replace it in the case of corrosion.
+When inspecting the wires in the system if you see corrosion or lose connections then you need to tighten the wire back down or replace it in the case of corrosion.
 Inspecting all the wires can be time-consuming and a hassle though, so hopefully, for you, it isn’t a wiring issue that is causing the charging system failure, but it is something to keep in mind and check if you can’t find any other problems.

 The very last possible issue that you might be having is computer issues with the car.
 Sometimes computers can start acting funny and sending out the wrong signals.
 If you can not find any issues with the battery, alternator, drive belts, or wiring, then your problem might just be a faulty computer.

 You can have the shop run a scan on the computer or buy the best bluetooth obd2 scanner to scan yourself and see what it is saying.
 You can also have them reset it.
 The resetting might fix the problem and cause the light to stay off.
-This is the last thing you should do though because it is important to take your battery light or check charging system light serious because if you don’t you will end up stranded with a dead battery - no battery power will come from that.
+This is the last thing you should do though because it is important to take your battery light or check the charging system light seriously because if you don’t you will end up stranded with a dead battery - no battery power will come from that.

 You also know the possible parts of the car that might be failing.
 You know the most likely candidates of issues are the alternator or battery.
 After those two things, it could also be an old drive belt or damaged wires.
 The last thing it could be is a faulty computer.
 Luckily for you, all these things are pretty easy to check and fix.
 So, the now you know what to do if your charging system fails.